Heikki Kovalainen: 2013

-On 14 November 2013 it was confirmed by the Lotus F1 Team that Kovalainen would stand in for regular driver Kimi Räikkönen as Räikkönen was having back surgery.
+On 14 November 2013, it was confirmed by the Lotus F1 Team that Kovalainen would stand in for regular driver Kimi Räikkönen as Räikkönen was having back surgery.
 Kovalainen raced at the United States Grand Prix and the Brazilian Grand Prix.
 He finished 14th in both races.

 After Lotus

-He was linked with joining Mercedes as a test driver for and reuniting with his former McLaren teammate Lewis Hamilton however it was never confirmed.
-In August he completed a test for the BMW Motorsport DTM team with a BMW M4 DTM.
+Kovalainen was linked with joining Mercedes as a test driver for and reuniting with his former McLaren teammate Lewis Hamilton however it was never confirmed.
+In August, he completed a test for the BMW Motorsport DTM team with a BMW M4 DTM.

 In August 2020, F1, in partnership with Amazon Web Services and machine learning, ranked Kovalainen as the 8th fastest Formula One driver in qualifying from 1983 to 2020.
 This was from a partnership with AWS (Amazon Web Services), who used an algorithm of the performance of every driver compared to their teammates to determine the fastest drivers in F1 qualifying sessions.